 The Refinery is a single integrated and interdependent facility which could experience a major accident, be damaged by severe weather or other natural disaster, or otherwise be forced to shut down.
-A shutdown of one part of the Refinery could significantly impact the production of refined products and may reduce, and even eliminate, North Atlantic's cash flow.
+A shutdown of one part of the Refinery could significantly impact the production of refined products and may reduce, and even eliminate, our cash flow.
 Any one or more of the Refinery's processing units may require a planned turnaround or encounter unexpected downtime for maintenance or repair and the time required to complete the work may take longer than anticipated.
-There are no assurances that the Refinery will produce refined products in the quantities or at the cost anticipated, or that it will not cease production entirely in certain circumstances which could have a material adverse effect on North Atlantic's business, financial condition and results of operations as well as Harvest's financial condition and the Trust's cash flow from operations.
+There are no assurances that the Refinery will produce refined products in the quantities or at the cost anticipated, or that it will not cease production entirely in certain circumstances which could have a material adverse effect on our business and results of operations, as well as Harvest's financial condition and cash from operating activities.

-North Atlantic's refining operations, including the transportation of and storage of crude oil and refined products, are subject to hazards and inherent risks typical of similar operations such as fires, natural disasters, explosions, spills and mechanical failure of its equipment or third-party facilities, any of which can result in personal injury claims as well as damage to North Atlantic's properties and the properties of others.
-While North Atlantic carries property, casualty and business interruption insurance, North Atlantic does not maintain insurance coverage against all potential losses, and could suffer losses for uninsurable or uninsured risks or in amounts in excess of existing insurance coverage.
-The occurrence of an event that is not fully covered by insurance could have a material adverse effect on North Atlantic's business, financial condition and results of operations as well as Harvest's financial condition and the Trust's cash flow from operations.

-Currently, North Atlantic has the opportunity and intends to consider opportunities to grow its business through the reconfiguration and enhancement of its Refinery assets with the suite of expansion or de-bottlenecking projects plus a coker project or a visbreaker project for bottoms upgrading.
-However, if unanticipated costs occur or North Atlantic's revenues decrease as a result of lower refining margins, operating difficulties or other matters, there may not be sufficient capital to enable North Atlantic to fund all required capital and operating expenses.
-There can be no assurance that cash generated by North Atlantic's operations or funding available from debt financings or further investment by Harvest will be available to meet capital and operating requirements.
+Our refining operations, including the transportation of and storage of crude oil and refined products, are subject to hazards and inherent risks typical of similar operations such as fires, natural disasters, explosions, spills and mechanical failure of its equipment or third-party facilities, any of which can result in personal injury claims as well as damage to our properties and the properties of others.
+While we carry property, casualty and business interruption insurance, we do not maintain insurance coverage against all potential losses, and could suffer losses for uninsurable or uninsured risks or in amounts in excess of existing insurance coverage.
+The occurrence of an event that is not fully covered by insurance could have a material adverse effect on our business and results of operations, as well as Harvest's financial condition and cash from operating activities.
+Currently, we have the opportunity and intend to consider opportunities to grow our business through the reconfiguration and enhancement of our refinery assets with the suite of expansion or de-bottlenecking projects plus a coker project or a visbreaker project.
+However, if unanticipated costs occur or our revenues decrease as a result of lower refining margins, operating difficulties or other matters, there may not be sufficient capital to enable us to fund all required capital and operating expenses.
+There can be no assurance that cash generated by our operations or funding available from debt financings will be available to meet our capital and operating requirements.

 The operation of refineries and related storage tanks is inherently subject to spills, discharges or other releases of petroleum or hazardous substances.
-If any of these events had previously occurred or occurs in the future in connection with any of North Atlantic's Refinery or storage tanks, or in connection with any facilities to which North Atlantic sends wastes or by-products for treatment or disposal, other than events for which North Atlantic is indemnified, North Atlantic could be liable for all costs and penalties associated with their remediation under federal, provincial and local environmental laws or common law, and could be liable for property damage to third parties caused by contamination from releases and spills.
-The penalties and clean-up costs that North Atlantic may have to pay for releases or spills, or the amounts that North Atlantic may have to pay to third parties for damage to their property, could be significant and the payment of these amounts could have a material adverse effect on North Atlantic's business, financial condition and results of operations as well as Harvest's financial condition and the Trust's cash flow from operations.
+If any of these events had previously occurred or occurs in the future in connection with any of our storage tanks, or in connection with any facilities to which we send wastes or byproducts for treatment or disposal, other than events for which we are indemnified, we could be liable for all costs and penalties associated with their remediation under federal, provincial and local environmental laws or common law, and could be liable for property damage to third parties caused by contamination from releases and spills.
+The penalties and clean-up costs that we may have to pay for releases or spills, or the amounts that we may have to pay to third parties for damage to their property, could be significant and the payment of these amounts could have a material adverse effect on our business and results of operations, as well as Harvest's financial condition and cash from operating activities.